aliceminotto/lab_journal/lab_journal.md

 * check what we are saving in CDATAV.p cause i could save that instead of png (that looks very annoying) in the image table.

+* ~~just i try to understand if git is now working after tha attack or not, can't push script repository~~

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)